Jaganpro/force-code-review-checklists/README.md

 * they encourage people to write better code
 * they help disseminating best practices
 * they help keeping the code internally consistent and easier to maintain
+* they reduce costs due to later reworks

 These are the checklists I use for code reviews when working on Force.com projects.
 Enjoy!